-So are Insurance companies trying to cheat you?
+So, are insurance companies trying to cheat you?

-We did a quick unscientific poll with our friends and realized most people know tech specs if their phone well, but don't know how much they will need to shell out in a life threatening situation.
+We did a quick unscientific poll with our friends and realized most people know tech specs of their phone well, but don't know how much they will need to shell out in a life threatening situation.
 Sad, but true.

 So can you overcome the long and winding Terms & Conditions?